What is Heroku?

 Different PaaS platforms offer different price and service models depending on the business’s intended use and duration of its use of cloud services.

-Only the Cocaine cloud platform, which is created by Heroku’s founder Andrey Sibiryov, has a totally free access.
+Only the Cocaine cloud platform, which is created by Heroku’s founder Andrey Sibiryov, has totally free access.

 Clients can test their ideas using a free cloud platform before engaging the teams and resources required by a fully-formed solution.